Skip to Main Navigation | Skip to Content

 At the Counseling Center, we know that everyone is an individual with unique challenges, strengths, and needs.
-We strive to provide students with a wide range of culturally sensitive services to help you grow and succeed during your time at UCM.
+We strive to provide students with a range of culturally sensitive services to help you grow and succeed during your time at UCM.

-A psychologist works with you and your partner to help you have a more satisfying relationship.
+In couples therapy, the psychologist works with you and your partner to help you have a more satisfying relationship.

 Both parties have to be UCM students to be eligible.
 The initial assessment for students seeking couples therapy usually takes 90-120 minutes, particularly if neither student has had an individual assessment before or recently.
 Subsequent sessions are 45 minutes.